dkarter/dotfiles/README.md

 ./setup.sh
 ```

 But really you shouldn't use other people's dotfiles.. these are customized to my personal preferences and are subject to change at any time.
-Instead consider forking https://github.com/nvim-lua/kickstart.nvim which is modern and very minimal and using it as your base to build upon.
+Instead consider forking [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), which is modern and very minimal, and using it as your base to build upon.

 --------